 Philadelphia, PA - Every city claims its unique specialty that it calls its own.
 Chowder is Boston's pride, while barbecue is the forte of Memphis and hot dogs are parts of the culture of Chicago.
 As far as Philadelphia food history is concerned, it can compete for the soft pretzels, cheesesteaks, and Tastykakes which have long been part of the lives of Philadelphians.

-Mouthwatering Cheese Steaks of Philadelphia - Even if many non-Philadelphians are already familiar with cheese steaks which have long been part of Philadelphia food history, most locals still consider steak sandwiches, whether they have cheese or none.
-If there is no cheese added, the sandwich is called cheessesteak and not steak sandwich.
-If the sandwich has cheese, this is referred to as a cheesesteakor cheese steak, with both spellings accepted.
-It was in 1030 when the cheese steak had its debut.
+Mouthwatering Cheese Steaks of Philadelphia - Even if many non-Philadelphians are already familiar with cheesesteaks which have long been part of Philadelphia food history, most locals still consider steak sandwiches, whether they have cheese or none.
+If there is no cheese added, the sandwich is called cheesesteak and not steak sandwich.
+If the sandwich has cheese, this is referred to as a cheesesteak or cheesesteak, with both spellings accepted.
+It was in 1030 when the cheesesteak had its debut.
 A South Philadelphian vendor of hot dogs, Pat Olivieri, decided one day to add some beef from his grill's butcher.
 The enticing aroma was noticed by a taxi driver and requested for some.
 The following day, the rumor regarding the sumptuous lunch has spread and more cabbies came to Olivieri demanding for the steak sandwiches.
 Shortly, Olivieri decided to open Pat's King of Steaks on Passyunk Avenue and 9th Street where he sold his creation.
 Based on the legend, he decided to eventually add some cheese to his steak sandwich.
-And from then until now, cheese steak has been a regular part of the lives of Philadelphians.
+And from then until now, cheesesteak has been a regular part of the lives of Philadelphians.